Boston Terrier Age in Human Years (Age Chart & Life Stages)

-Boston Terrier Age Calculator to Human Years
+Quick Boston Terrier Age in Human Years Conversion

 Many owners still hear that one dog year equals seven human years, but this shortcut is especially inaccurate for Boston Terriers.
 Dogs do not age at a steady, linear pace like humans.
 Instead, they age very rapidly in their early years, then much more slowly as adults.

-Boston Terriers are a small-to-medium breed, and that matters.
-Smaller breeds generally mature faster as puppies but tend to age more slowly later in life and live longer than large or giant breeds.
-This is why a two-year-old Boston Terrier is already comparable to a young adult human, while a ten-year-old Boston Terrier is not the same as a 70-year-old person.
+Smaller breeds mature faster as puppies but tend to age more slowly later in life and often live longer than large or giant breeds.

 Dog aging is better understood as a curve, not a straight line:

-- The first year covers puppyhood, adolescence, and sexual maturity.
+• The first year covers puppyhood, adolescence, and sexual maturity.

-- The second year completes most physical development.
+• The second year completes most physical development.

-- After that, each year adds fewer “human years” as aging slows.
+• After that, each year adds fewer “human years” as aging slows.

 Boston Terriers typically have a life expectancy of about 11–15 years, meaning many spend a long portion of their lives in the adult and senior stages rather than racing through them.